Roha-Patel/credit-risk-classification/README.md

 # Overview of the Analysis

-The purpose of this analysis is to create a supervised machine learning model that will predict if a loan is healthy (class 0) or high-risk (class 1).
-Logistic regression is used as a binary classifier for this model.
-The analysis was conducted on financial data, including loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
-The objective was to predict the loan status, either as a healthy loan (0) or a high-risk loan (1).
-The data used is a 77,500-line CSV file.
+The goal of this investigation is to develop a supervised machine learning model that can classify loans as either high-risk (class 1) or healthy (class 0).
+For this model, the binary classifier used is logistic regression.
+The analysis was conducted on financial data, including information such as loan amount, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
+The objective was to predict whether a loan will be classified as high-risk (1) or healthy (0).
+The dataset used for this analysis is a CSV file containing 77,500 data points.

 The stages of the machine learning process in this analysis included: